Structure of Chevalley groups over rings via universal localization: Introduction

-One of the motivations to study word length of commutators is the following observations by W.\,van der Kallen: the group $E_n(R)^\infty/E_n(R^\infty)$ is an obstruction for the finiteness of the word length of $E_n(R)$, where infinite power means the direct product of countably many copies of a ring or a group.
-The bounded word length of commutators implies that this group is central in $K_1(R^\infty)$.
+One of the motivations to study width of commutators is the following observations by W.~van der Kallen: the group $\E_n(R)^\infty/E_n(R^\infty)$ is an obstruction for the finiteness of the width of $\E_n(R)$, where infinite power means the direct product of countably many copies of a ring or a group.
+The bounded width of commutators implies that this group is central in $K_1(R^\infty)$.

 Recall that $K_1$-functor of a Chevalley group $G$ is defined by $K_1^G=G(R)/E(R)$.
 If $G=\GL_n$ and we pass to the limit, we get the definition $K_1(R)=\lim\limits_{n\to\infty}K_1^{\GL_n}(R)$ of usual stable $K_1$.
 The group $K_1(R)$ is known to be abelian for an arbitrary (even noncommutative) ring $R$, see~\cite{BassBook}.
-Nonstable group $K_1^G(R)$ can be nonabelian; examples can be found in~\cite{vdkUniRows,BakNonabelian}.
+Nonstable group $K_1^G(R)$ can be nonabelian; examples can be found in~\cite{vdkUniRows83,BakNonabelian}.
 But for a finite dimensional Noetherian ring $R$ the group $K_1^G(R)$ is nilpotent provided that $G$ is simply connected.
 A nilpotent filtration was obtained by A.\,Bak in~\cite{BakNonabelian} for $G=\SL_n$ and by R.\,Hazrat and N.\,Vavilov in~\cite{HazVav} for all Chevalley groups.
-Relative version appeared in~\cite{BHVstrike} by the three authors.
+A relative version appeared in~\cite{BHVstrike} by the three authors.

-We generalize all results on nipotent structure of $K_1^G$ mentioned above by proving the following commutator formula:
+We generalize all results on the nilpotent structure of $K_1^G$ mentioned above by proving the following commutator formula:

-where Bass-Serre dimension of $R$ is not too big with respect to $m$.
+where the Bass--Serre dimension of $R$ is not too big with respect to $m$.

 All the results of the current article are proved uniformly, without computations with individual elements of Chevalley groups.
 The proof is based on a new version of localization method called universal localization.
-The idea is fairly simple: \begin{itemize} \item define the extended elementary subgroup; \item construct a generic element for this subgroup; \item use localization procedure in a versal \footnote{Unlike ``universal'', the term ``versal'' does not require uniqueness.} ring; \item project a result to an arbitrary ring. \end{itemize} Since localization procedure is used only in a versal ring, we call the method ``universal localization''.
+The idea is fairly simple: \begin{itemize} \item define an extended elementary subgroup; \item construct a generic element for this subgroup; \item use localization procedure in a versal ring (unlike ``universal'', the term ``versal'' does not require uniqueness); \item project the result to an arbitrary ring. \end{itemize} Since localization procedure is used only in a versal ring, we call the method ``universal localization''.